joserodriguesjr/tanstack-jotai-ts-template/README.md

 ### How do I add a new route?

-Create a new file in /app/routes.

-For example, creating '/app/routes/about.tsx' will create a new /about page automatically (You need to be running in the development mode).
+Create a new file in `/app/routes/`.
+For example, adding `/app/routes/about.tsx` automatically creates the `/about` page (in development mode).

 ### How do I connect to a database?

-The project uses Drizzle ORM.
-Configure your database in the .env file and define your schema in /app/db/schema.ts.

-See the [get started](https://orm.drizzle.team/docs/get-started) from the offical documentation for more informations.
+Configure Drizzle ORM by defining your schema in `/app/db/schema.ts` and updating your `.env` file accordingly.
+Refer to the [Drizzle documentation](https://orm.drizzle.team/docs/get-started) for details.

-### How to manage cache / state?
+### How is cache and state managed?

-Keep in mind that the Loader runs when navigating from the client.
-If the page is reloaded (F5) or accessed from direct URL, the loader will not have been hydrated with the cache and it'll run on the server.

-For managing filters, search params and other states that could be used between components - use Jotai to share them.
+- Loaders run on the client during navigation but execute on the server on full-page reloads.
+- Use Jotai for sharing state between components, particularly for filters and search parameters.

-## How is TanStack Start different from Next.js?
+## Why Choose TanStack Start Over Next.js?

 ### Streaming SSR

-Unlike Next.js, which can block rendering while waiting for data, TanStack Start streams critical content immediately, loading slower data incrementally.
-This results in faster page interactivity.
+TanStack Start streams content progressively, enhancing interactivity.
+In contrast, Next.js can block rendering while waiting for data.

 ### Client-First Philosophy

-TanStack Start excels in dynamic, real-time apps with offline capabilities, such as dashboards or collaboration tools.
-While Next.js focuses on SSR and SEO, TanStack Start prioritizes responsiveness and interactivity.
+TanStack Start is optimized for dynamic, real-time apps with offline support, focusing on responsiveness rather than traditional SSR/SEO.

-It follows a client-first approach for it's fullstack capabilities.
-In contrast to Next.js where everything is designed with a server-first approach in mind.

-#### Code Execution

-There are only a few places where code is executed on the server that you need to be aware of.
-Other than that, they make it very clear where things run.
-These are the main ones:

-- ssr.tsx (the entry point)
-- The return of the .handler() methods in createServerFn
-- The return of the .server() methods in createMiddleware
-- The custom /api/ directory
-- Route loaders run in the server when you reload the page (the first render, thus not having access to client storages)

-### Isomorphic Loaders

-TanStack Start’s loaders work seamlessly on both the server and client, reducing code duplication compared to Next.js’s getServerSideProps or getStaticProps.

 ### Flexibility Over Convention

-Next.js is great for rapid prototyping with its conventions but can feel restrictive in complex projects.
-TanStack Start provides granular control, suiting projects requiring customization.
+While Next.js provides strong conventions for rapid development, TanStack Start offers more customization and control.

 ### Deployment and Lock-In Considerations

-#### TanStack Start

-- Flexible Deployment: Deploy anywhere compatible with Node.js, including serverless functions.
-- No Vendor Lock-In: Maintain control over your infrastructure.
-- Out-of-the-box preset support for various popular platforms to run your application — Netlify , Vercel, Cloudflare-pages, Node JS server or a Bun Server

-#### Next.js

-- Optimized for Vercel: This offers additional features like Edge Functions, but relying on them could lead to vendor lock-in.
-- Cost Considerations: Unnecessary SSR can increase costs on serverless platforms like Vercel.
-TanStack Start’s flexibility makes it ideal for teams wanting independence.
+TanStack Start supports flexible deployment (e.g., Netlify, Vercel, Cloudflare, Node.js, Bun) without vendor lock-in.
+Next.js, while powerful, is tightly integrated with Vercel.

 ## References